 - Their size and weight makes them ideal for camping and outdoor trips.
-They’re also suitable for use with a gas stove.
+They are also suitable to use with a gas stove.

-- Often, too fine of coffee grounds are used.
+- People often use too fine of coffee grounds.

-- It’s easy to forget the espresso maker on the stove or briefly leave it unattended.
-This can ruin not only the coffee, but also the espresso maker.
+- It is easy to forget the espresso maker on the stove or briefly leave it unattended.
+This can not only ruin the coffee, but also the moka pot.

 - The aluminum versions are controversial.

-Nowadays, there are also many models made without aluminum, but they’re usually more expensive.
-Aluminum espresso makers aren’t suitable for use with induction cooktops, whereas the stainless steel ones can be used on all types of stoves.
+Nowadays, there are also many models made without aluminum, but they are usually more expensive.
+Aluminum moka pots aren’t suitable for induction cooktops, whereas you can use stainless-steel ones on all types of stoves.

-Stainless steel espresso makers are longer lasting, but they’re often less classic in their design.
+Stainless-steel moka pots are longer lasting, but they are often less classic in their design.

 - Filter funnel

 - Gasket Ring

 When you use a moka pot correctly, the rubber gasket is the only part that you may need to replace.
 You can extend the life of the gasket ring if you never put it in a dishwasher and don’t leave it lying in direct sunlight.